 The Rain City Flyers spring track program starts in early spring and continues on through the end of the Junior Olympics, which run through the middle of July.
 The first part of our season we practice and compete through the Meadowbrook Community Center sponsored by the Seattle Parks Department competing against other community center teams.
 Rain City is primarily a distance club but we do have coaching that includes most the traditional track and field events.
 For more information, click here: Spring Track Info!

-The Rain City Flyers cross country program, in its 26th season in 2014, is open to all girls and boys interested in running, regardless of prior experience, ages 7 to 18.
-Practices begin on Tuesday, September 3rd, at Woodland Park in Seattle.
+The Rain City Flyers cross country program, entering its 27th season in 2015, is open to all girls and boys interested in running, regardless of prior experience, ages 7 to 18.
+Practices will begin on Tuesday, September 8th, at Woodland Park in Seattle.
 Runners are welcome to join throughout the season.
 The early season club meets on the schedule are developmental.

 No prior organized running experience is required, but participants should come with a commitment to working to achieve their personal best, both as an individual and as a member of the team.
 We have a great group of people involved in our program, and have fun at practices and meets.
 Invite your friends to join with you.
 If you are on a high school, middle school or CYO team, you can join Rain City Flyers at the completion of your season.